 - Information surrounding content: Facebook collects information about the content you create and share while using its services.
 This also includes information within or about what you share and whom you share it with.
 Similarly, if someone shares information about you (such as a photo of you), Facebook collects that, too.

 - Information surrounding connections: Facebook gathers information about the people and groups you are connected to.
 This includes any contact information you upload, sync, or import from a personal device.

 - Payment information: If you complete a transaction through a service owned by Facebook, your payment information (card number, billing address, etc.) will be stored by Facebook.

 After collecting your information, Facebook may use it in the following ways:

-- Advertising: Facebook will use the information gathered about you to show you targeted marking communications and promotions.
+- Advertising: Facebook will use the information gathered about you to show you targeted marketing communications and promotions.

-- Sharing to third parties: Facebook works with a range of third-parties, which makes it possible that some of your data will be given to them.
+- Sharing with third parties: Facebook works with a range of third parties, which means that some of your data may be shared with them.
 For example, if you play a game that uses a Facebook sign-in, the game developer will get access to information on your Facebook profile as well as data about your interactions with friends in the game.

-- Personalize your experience: Based on your interactions on Facebook, the platform may suggest different events for you to attend or different people to connect with.
+- Personalizing your experience: Based on your interactions on Facebook, the platform may suggest different events for you to attend or different people to connect with.

 What permissions does Facebook Messenger require?